ernix/plsql-idn/README.md

 # IDN - Internationalized Domain Name(IDN) helper package for Oracle

 ## DESCRIPTION:
-This package provides functions to deal with IDN.
+This package provides functions to convert IDN from/to ascii/unicode

 ## CAUTION:
 Keep in mind that this package does NOT provide any StringPrep/NamePrep